The Lido, Bristol: History

 The Lido was originally built in 1849 and opened on 29 July 1850 under the name Clifton Victoria Baths.
 The building frontage is in a classical style, originally housing the medicinal baths, offices and the boiler room.
-Behind the main building is a rectangular 250 m2 swimming pool., with the entire site covering a total of 885 m2.
+Behind the main building is a rectangular 250 m2 swimming pool, with the entire site covering a total of 885 m2.

 The central doorway is in an Egyptian style, with an additional doorway added in 1867 for The Victoria public house, which occupies part of the site.
 The pool has galleries on two sides, built in cast iron over two floors.
 On the third side there is a row of cubicles, canopied and with wooden panelled fronts.
 The pool itself is heated, the oldest surviving heated pool in the country.

 Closure and restoration

 The pool had fallen into significant disrepair by 1990 when it was closed to the public, and was considered for demolition.
-However, the Lido and accompanying public house were designated Grade II* listed building status on 12 June 1998 and is set in a Conservation Area.
+However, the Lido and accompanying public house were designated Grade II* listed building status on 12 June 1998 and are set in a conservation area.

 In 2005 it was acquired by the Bristol Glass Boat Company, who restored the pool with the addition of substantial spa facilities with saunas and other treatment rooms and built a restaurant and café.
 It reopened in November 2008 as The Lido, Bristol.
 The pool is kept at 24 °C, and the building offers spa treatments and massages.
 Priority is given to members, meaning day visitors are turned away at busy times.